SuyaSaju/InfantNutritionBackend/README.md

 This project is built using nestjs with fastify.
 The underlying database is mongodb and we have used typeORM to fetch this data.

-## Verification Document

-To verify that all the apis are working as expected, you can refer to the postman collection.
-There are 11 request in this collection and for each request, all possible scenarios has been documented in the form of examples in postman.
-The postman collection is exported as a json in `postman_collection.json` which can be found at the root of the project.
-Import this file into postman.

 ## Deployment

-As the original database is heavy in size, we didn't create docker images.
-Follow the below steps to start the application.

 ### Setting up the Initial Database